Vathek: Plot summary

-Meanwhile, in Samarah, Carathis can discover no news of her son from reading the stars.
-Vathek's favorite wife, the sultana Dilara, writes to Carathis, informing her that her son has broken the condition of the Giaour's contract, by accepting Fakreddin's hospitality on the way to Istakhar.
-She asks him to drown Nouronihar, but Vathek refuses, because he intends to make her his queen.
-Carathis then decides to sacrifice Gulchenrouz, but before she can catch him, Gulchenrouz jumps into the arms of a Genie who protects him.
+In Samarra, Carathis can discover no news of her son from reading the stars.
+Vathek's favorite wife, the sultana Dilara, writes to Carathis, informing her that her son has broken the condition of the giaour's contract, by accepting Fakreddin's hospitality on the way to Istakhr.
+She asks him to drown Nouronihar, but Vathek refuses.
+Carathis then decides to sacrifice Gulchenrouz, but before she can catch him, Gulchenrouz jumps into the arms of a jinn who protects him.
 That night, Carathis hears that Motavakel, Vathek's brother, is planning to lead a revolt against Morakanabad.
-Carathis tells Vathek that he has distinguished himself by breaking the laws of hospitality by 'seducing' the emir's daughter after sharing his bread, and that if he can commit one more crime along the way he shall enter Soliman's gates triumphant.

-Vathek continues on his journey, reaches Rocnabad, and degrades and humiliates its citizens for his own pleasure.
+Vathek continues on his journey, reaches Roknabad, and degrades and humiliates its citizens for his pleasure.

-A Genie asks Mohammed for permission to try to save Vathek from his eternal damnation.
-He takes the form of a saintly shepherd who plays the flute to make men realise their sins.
-The shepherd asks Vathek if he is done sinning, warns Vathek about Eblis, ruler of Hell, and asks Vathek to return home, destroy his tower, disown Carathis, and preach Islam.
-He has until a set moment to decide yes or no. Vathek's pride wins out, and he tells the shepherd that he will continue on his quest for power, and values Nouronihar more than life itself or God's mercy.
-The moment is past, and the shepherd screams and vanishes.
-Vathek's servants desert him; Nouronihar becomes immensely prideful.
+A jinn asks Mohammed for permission to try to save Vathek from his eternal damnation, to which he agrees.
+He takes the form of a saintly shepherd who plays the flute to make men realize their sins.
+The shepherd asks Vathek if he is done sinning, warns Vathek about the fallen angel Iblis.
+The shepherd begs Vathek to renounce his wickedness and return to Islam, lest he be eternally damned.
+In his pride, Vathek rejects the offer and declares that he renounces Islam.